 Controlled Foreign Corporation ("CFC").
 United States persons who, directly or indirectly or through attribution rules, own 10% or more of the total combined voting power or value of our shares, which we refer to as United States 10% shareholders, may be subject to the controlled foreign corporation, or CFC, rules.
 Under the CFC rules, each United States 10% shareholder must annually include their pro-rata share of the CFC's "subpart F income" and "global intangible low-tax income" in their gross income in the year earned by the CFC, even if no distributions are made.
+This income inclusion rule does not apply to United States persons that are partnerships.
 In general, a foreign insurance company will be treated as a CFC only if during the taxable year United States 10% shareholders collectively own more than 25% of the total combined voting power or total value of the entity's shares.
 We believe that the dispersion of our ordinary shares among holders and the restrictions placed on transfer, issuance or repurchase of our ordinary shares, will in most cases prevent shareholders who acquire ordinary shares from being United States 10% shareholders.
 We cannot provide assurance, however, that these rules will not apply to you if you are or become a United States 10% shareholder.
-In particular, recent changes to the definition of a United States 10% Shareholder, whereby both vote and value are tested, and recent changes to the constructive ownership rules, whereby shares owned by non-United States persons, we strongly urge you to consult your own tax advisor concerning the CFC rules.
+In particular, recent changes to the definition of a United States 10% Shareholder, whereby both vote and value are tested, and recent changes to the constructive ownership rules, whereby shares owned by non-United States persons can be attributed to United States persons, may increase the likelihood of these rules applying.
+If you are a United States person, we strongly urge you to consult your own tax advisor concerning the CFC rules.